SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 caudal pons
 - <mark style="background: #FFF3A3A6;"> anterior inf cerebellar artery , lateral pontines, with facial involvement broadly and decreased hearing</mark>
-- loss of pain + temp in contralateral body + ipsilateral face along with loss of facial strength + decreased hearing
+- loss of pain + temp in contralateral body + ipsilateral face along with loss of facial strength + <mark style="background: #FFF3A3A6;">decreased hearing </mark>
+	- we see the cross face sign and dec hearing with aica blockage

 mid pons
 -  <mark style="background: #FFF3A3A6;">long circumferential from basillar artery, ipsilateral paralysis of jaw muscle and dec contralateral auditory perception.... </mark>